AlixCozmo/SCTime-for-Kiwi-IRC/README.md

 * Fix sctime not being calculated when a period(.) is after the distance unit

 * Abort sctime injection when commands are used. example: !command 3 something something

+Known issues:

+* Doesn't work if the advanced show real name option is enabled